somendrakr/Sharememories/README.md

 # Sharememories

-A platform to share pictures a with your friends.
+A platform to share pictures with your friends.

 ## Link for DEMO:-https://elegant-twilight-161fd1.netlify.app/